urbit/urbit/CONTRIBUTING.md

 The [GitHub tracker][issu] is our canonical source of truth around issues, bugs, performance problems, feature requests, and so on.
-If you encounter any issues when developing on urbit, feel free to submit a report about it here.
+If you encounter any issues when developing on Urbit, feel free to submit a report about it here.

 A good bug report, description of a crash, etc., should ideally be *reproducible*, with clear steps as to how another developer can replicate and